 An Informal Probate May Not Always be Possible, Even if the Requirements Have Been Met

-There are numerous circumstances where the Court will require the filing of a formal probate, it is not always a petitioner’s choice.
-Examples of some the circumstances that make the informal process unavailable include (but are not limited to):
+There are numerous circumstances where the Court will require the filing of formal probate, it is not always a petitioner’s choice.
+Examples of some of the circumstances that make the informal process unavailable include (but are not limited to):

 - the original Will is unavailable;